Pat Tabler: Toronto Blue Jays

 Tabler finished his career with the Toronto Blue Jays (1991–1992), winning a World Series championship with the club in his final year as a player.
-Tabler was also known as a remarkable clutch hitter and for his uncanny ability to hit with the bases loaded, batting just under .500 in such situations (43 for 88) for his career.
+Tabler was also known as a clutch hitter and for his ability to hit with the bases loaded, batting just under .500 in such situations (43 for 88) for his career.

-Twice in his career Tabler had 6 runs batted in in one game, on September 25, 1983 and June 8, 1985, both versus the Seattle Mariners.

 Broadcasting career

 After his retirement, Tabler joined TSN as a studio analyst for Toronto Blue Jays broadcasts in 1993.
 After the network's color commentator, former Blue Jays catcher Buck Martinez, was named the team's manager in 2001, Tabler replaced him in the broadcast booth alongside play-by-play announcer Dan Shulman.
-He continued as the TSN color analyst when Rod Black replaced Shulman, who left for ESPN.
+He continued as TSN color analyst when Rod Black replaced Shulman, who left for ESPN.
 Tabler took over as the main color commentator for TSN's main rival, Rogers Sportsnet in 2005 after the sudden death of their regular commentator, former pitcher John Cerutti, calling the majority of games for both networks from 2005 to 2009 alongside Jamie Campbell and Rod Black.

 Tabler worked exclusively for Sportsnet, which is the exclusive Toronto Blue Jays broadcaster.
 His partners were Martinez, who returned to the Blue Jays broadcast booth as play-by-play announcer in 2010, and Shulman, who returned as a part-time announcer in 2016.
-On September 25, 2014, Rogers announced Tabler had signed a five-year extension.
+On September 25, 2014, Rogers announced a five-year extension with Tabler.
 On December 2, 2022, Tabler and Sportsnet parted ways.

-Personal

-Tabler has mentioned on a few occasions he is a fan of the band Jethro Tull.
-He is married and has five children.
+Prior to the 2023 season, he joined the Bally Sports Great Lakes as a color commentator for select Cleveland Guardians games.